QR codes in access control entry systems

 Share this article

 QR code entry systems are a growing access control method businesses are using, no matter their size, purpose, or industry.
 The cost-efficiency of QR codes makes them a simple and effective security tool for every business.
 They are very easy to use, as all you need is your mobile phone or access card with the QR code and the QR code reader.
+Whether used as part of a QR code door entry system or for managing check-ins and short-term access, QR codes are a fast and convenient way to grant and manage access.

-What are QR code access control systems?
+What are QR code access control systems? #

-How do QR codes work with access control systems?
+How do QR codes work with access control systems? #

-QR code door access with Kisi
+QR code door access with Kisi #

-Why integrate QR access control with Kisi?
+Why integrate QR access control with Kisi? #

 • Easily generate QR codes and send them by email or print them.

-QR access with Kisi installation
+Third-party QR reader with Kisi installation

 Be sure to unplug the controller before wiring anything.
 For this installation, you’ll need: